dbalague/mp4-audio-remover/README.md

 - Download or clone this repo.
 - Open the folder containing the files of this repo as a project (the first time VS will download a lot of packages).
 - Build the project (it will create the executable `remove_audio_all`)
+- The corresponding executable and dlls are in the `build` directory

 # Usage